-- It is done on an outpatient basis, so you will not have to be admitted to the hospital.
+- It is an outpatient surgery, so you won’t be admitted to the hospital.

 What are the possible risks of Mohs surgery?

-Any type of surgery will leave a scar, but we will try to minimize it.
-Other risks of Mohs surgery are uncommon.
-They include:
+The most common risk of Mohs surgery is scarring at the surgery site.
+However, we will try to minimize it.
+Other possible risks of Mohs surgery include:

 - Slow or poor wound healing